 Did you know that there are actually 27 letters in the alphabet, or that the U.S. had a plan to invade Canada?
 And what actually happened to the flags left on the moon?

 Even if you think you have a handle on all things trivia, you're guaranteed a big surprise with Now I Know.
 From uncovering what happens to lost luggage to New York City's plan to crack down on crime by banning pinball, this book will challenge your knowledge of the fascinating stories behind the world's greatest facts.

 Covering 100 outrageous topics, Now I Know is the ultimate challenge for any know-it-all who thinks they have nothing left to learn.

 Dan Lewis is a father, husband, Mets fan, lawyer, and trivia buff.
 He writes a daily email called “Now I Know,” which began in 2010 with twenty subscribers and now boasts more than 125,000.
-A proud graduate of Tufts University and the Benjamin N. Cardozo School of Law, he's currently a digital strategist for a well-known children's company.
+He’s a proud graduate of Tufts University and the Benjamin N. Cardozo School of Law.
 You can sign up for his newsletter at NowIKnow.com.

 "Whether online, in an email inbox or in the print version, Now I Know is a consistent delight and well worth seeking out for fans of factoids.
 The book flies by and readers will struggle to resist the urge to read just one more before bed." - Daily Texan

 "A mind-tickling encyclopedia....
 Now I Know is a treat in its entirety...an oasis of learning about what you don't yet know...but are glad you found." --Brain Pickings

 "Promises to serve those who are frequently surrounded by know-it-alls--or aspire to become one themselves.
 One of the most compelling aspects of Now I Know is that it shows how seemingly obscure facts can tell a bigger story....
 So now you know." --Jewish Daily Forward